SummonerSkies/Prevent-Ireland/README.md

 - The site logo/title header could have been more responsive when the page size adjusted between medium sized screens.
 - Did not include a Call to Action button for contacting Prevent Ireland as originally planned in the wireframes.

+## Planned Future Improvements

+### Call to Action
+- A bold button encouraging the user to Contact Us should be included on the main landing page linked to the contact.html "Reach Out" page, and just above/included as part of the footer on all pages except the Contact Us page.
+- Potentially using Bootstrap to enable deployment of the above as appropriate.

+### More Information
+- Expand the About.html and WhatIs.html pages to provide greater detail on PREVENT's policies and signs of radicalization respectively, with a responsive layout to ensure ease of reading across multiple devices.

+### Expanded Contact Page
+- Include options to send feedback and complaints regarding PREVENT Ireland / Prevent strategy.
+- Expand the contact page to list options for a user in distress vs contact by concerned family member/friend.
+- Contact form option for callback from appropriate team / department / partner service.

-### Final Thoughts
+## Final Thoughts
-For my first ever website, I am quite pleased with my progress after the first four weeks of coding bootcamp.
+For my first website project, I am quite pleased with my progress after just four weeks of coding bootcamp.

 I learned a lot about timekeeping and prioritization from this project.
 It can be very easy to get caught up in the minor details, and it is important not to forget/ignore the important goals (MVP) required for the site you are building.